mcpython4-coding/Documentation/mcpython/client/gui/ContainerRenderingManager.md

                 variable overhead

-        function on_mouse_scroll(self, x, y, dx, dy)
+        function on_mouse_scroll(self, x: int, y: int, dx: int, dy: int)

+            variable slot

     variable inventory_part

     class InventoryHandler

-        main class for registration of inventories
+        Main class for registration of inventories
         Will handle every inventory created at any time.
 Will keep track of which inventories are open and to send the events to their event bus.
         Please do not mess around with the internal lists as they are representing the state of the inventory system.
+        As such, this stuff is not API and may change at any point

         function __init__(self)